How do I add a new JDBC driver to GoAnywhere?

 jdbc:basis:<server>:<port>?database=<database_name>.

-The URL format is driver dependent, so please refer to the driver's documentation to get the correct syntax or use the JDBC URL Wizard helper tool. - Enter the database User Name and Password for logging into the database
+The URL format is driver dependent, so please refer to the driver's documentation to get the correct syntax or use the JDBC URL Wizard helper tool.

-- Click on Test button to see if the database connection goes through.
+• Click on Test button to see if the database connection goes through.